We’ve all heard the story of Icarus, who flew too close to the sun and met his untimely downfall.

 The first money-saving option would be to look around the neighborhood to see if you are lucky enough to find a neighbor who has one of these for their company and if they are willing to lend it out.

-In case today is not your lucky day (as it would appear with a drone firmly lodged in a tree), the next option is to hire a scissor lift.
-But, worry not; there are many companies like United Rentals or Compact Power Rents (and many others offline nearby your area) who rent these types of machinery for an average of $150 a day.
+If, in case, today is not your lucky day (as it would appear with a drone firmly lodged in a tree), the next option is to hire a scissor lift.
+But worry not; there are many companies like United Rentals or Compact Power Rents (and many others offline nearby your area) who rent these types of machinery for an average of $150 a day.

 A scissor lift is a hydraulic platform that enables vertical mobility.
 It can lift and lower certified operators to their desired height.
 The perfect tool to gently and safely raise someone up to the drone’s level for safe and easy retrieval.